 Benzene is highly prone to electrophilic substitution reactions compared to addition reactions as it loses its aromaticity during addition reaction.
 As benzene contains delocalized electrons spanning over carbon atoms in the ring, it is highly attractive to electrophiles and is also highly stable to electrophilic substitutions.
-Generally, electrophilic substitution reaction is a three-step process involving:
+Generally, the electrophilic substitution reaction of benzene is a three-step process involving:

 - Generation of the electrophile.